microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/06-Creating-Mini-Game-with-GitHub-Copilot/README.md

 - **Prerequisites**: To use GitHub Copilot you must have an active GitHub Copilot subscription.
 Sign up for 30 days free [Copilot](https://github.com/settings/copilot).
 - **Timing**: This course can be completed in under an hour.

-By the end of this module, you'll aquire the skills to be able to:
+By the end of this module, you'll acquire the skills to be able to:

 - Experience GitHub Codespaces as a development environment.
 - Develop input and output routines in a Python console application.